mikestreety/mikestreety/app/content/blog/2019-02-14-getting-started-with-docker-and-developing-websites-locally.md

 date: 2019-02-14
 updated: 2019-03-27
 intro: Docker allows you to host websites locally, which allows you can develop them within an environment which can be an exact replica of the live one.
 This blog post explores my first experience with Docker.
+permalink: "blog/getting-started-with-docker-and-developing-websites-locally/"
 tags:
  - Web
  - Command Line
  - Back-end Development
 ---

 I've never used Docker before and found it quite daunting getting started.
 It is something I've had my eye on for a while for developing my personal website in a consistent environment.

+<div class="info"><strong>Update 20/03/2021</strong>: Since writing this post I have had more experience with Docker and have since realised several issues with these methods - proceed with caution</div>

 Docker can be used to create a custom environment for each project, allowing you to "spin" up services depending on your requirements.
 To develop this website, which runs on Craft CMS, I was after the following: